Date: Tue, 4 Jul 2006 (delayed)

 launched a retaliatory air bombing attack.
 Subsequent days saw continued back

-reporting that “the cease fire was technically still in effect because either
+that “the cease fire was technically still in effect because neither side had given

-side had to give two-weeks notice before withdrawing from the accord.”
-How
+two-weeks notice before withdrawing from the accord.”
+How ridiculous, I

-ridiculous, I thought, for it seems to me that a cease fire is over when people
+thought, for it seems to me that a cease fire is over when people start

 I was a little concerned

-about an escalation, but as most of the violence was occurring in the Tamil
+about an escalation, but since most of the violence was occurring in the Tamil

 areas, which were supposedly well away from the major tourist routes, I did not